GoogleCloudPlatform/pgadapter/docs/node-postgres.md

 ## Running PGAdapter

 This example uses the pre-built Docker image to run PGAdapter.
-See [README](../README.md) for more possibilities on how to run PGAdapter.
+See [README](../README.md) for more options for how to run PGAdapter.

 ## Performance Considerations